 How to Pick Your Garnish for the Perfect Gin and Tonic

-There's two ways to garnish a G&T - the classic way, and the Spanish way.
+There are two ways to garnish a G&T - the classic way, and the Spanish way.

 First, let's answer the classic question - lemon or lime in a gin and tonic?

 There are two contradictory schools of thought here.
 It's all about the 'botanicals', the flavors in gin that differentiate it from vodka.
-Juniper is the main one, but lemon, cardamom and cassia bark are among other frequently included flavors.
+Juniper is the main one, but lemon, cardamom, and cassia bark are among other frequently included flavors.
 So, there's lemon already there.
 Now, the question is: do you want to 'bring out' the lemon with more lemon, or complement the flavor by adding one that's not already present - in this case, lime?